ashayp22/Recogg/IoT/README.md

 ![Preview](https://github.com/ashayp22/Recogg/blob/master/IoT/images/hardware1.jpg)

-Recogg uses the Raspberry-Pi in conjunction with other hardware components to perform comprehensive facial detection and facial verification.
-This automates the modern day attendance system and automatically reports attendance of a class to whoever needs it, eliminating the human error that can occur when manually taking attendance, especially in large classes.
+Recogg uses the Raspberry-Pi in conjunction with other hardware components to perform comprehensive facial detection, manipulate an LCD interface, and switch between states using a button.
+This automates the modern day attendance system and automatically update classroom attendance (stored in the cloud), eliminating the human error that can occur when manually taking attendance, especially in large classes.

 <!-- BUILT WITH -->
 ### Built With